Post-registration Requirements for all Registered Companies

-Post registration requirements are obligations which all registered companies are supposed to fulfill once registered.
+Post registration requirements are obligations which all registered companies are supposed to fulfill once they are registered.
+These include:

 - Voluntary Deregistration of companies

-The Companies Act 28 of 2004 requires that all active Companies/Close Corporations to submit their annual duty returns.
-Annual duty payable to the Registrar of Companies and Close Corporation Division will be generated on a monthly basis for all entities whose financial year ends during the current month.
-The prescribed annual duty form for Companies is CM23 and that of a Close Corporation is CC7, which can be downloaded on this site.
-Failure to pay annual duty constitutes an offence under Section 181 of Companies Act 2004 and Section 26 of the Close Corporation Act, 1988 and the penalty provided under those two Acts.
+The Companies Act 28 of 2004 requires that all active Companies and Close Corporations submit their Annual Duty returns.
+Annual Duties are payable to the Registrar of Companies and Close Corporations at the end of the entity”s financial year.
+The prescribed annual duty form for Companies is CM23, and that of a Close Corporation is CC7, which can be downloaded on this site.
+Failure to pay annual duties constitutes an offence under Section 181 of the Companies Act of 2004 and Section 26 of the Close Corporation Act, 1988.
+Penalties are provided for under those two Acts.
 The fine rates applicable on the Annual Duty items (CC7 or CM23) are enshrined in the Companies Act of 2004.

-Only a maximum of 2 Reminders will be generated for organisations that have not settled their dues.
-After the 2nd reminder, non voluntary deregistration process for an organization will be automatically initiated.
-At each stage reminder letters, deregistration notices and letters to Receiver of Revenue and Social Security Commission as applicable will be sent to the owners of the company.
+A maximum of two reminders will be generated for organisations that have not settled their dues.
+After the second reminder, a non-voluntary deregistration process for an organisation will be automatically initiated.
+At each stage, reminder letters, deregistration notices and letters to the Receiver of Revenue and Social Security Commission will be sent to the owners of the company as applicable.

 Reminders are generated in the following order: